 Turnstiles are situated at each side of the ground so no matter which direction you’re coming from, you’ll easily be able to get into the stadium.

-North: accessible off Corstorphine Road and along Riversdale Crescent, the turnstiles are beside Murrayfield Ice Rink.
+Accessible off Corstorphine Road and along Riversdale Crescent, the turnstiles are beside Murrayfield Ice Rink.

-North East: access from Roseburn Crescent, which runs along the south edge of Roseburn Park.
+Access from Roseburn Crescent, which runs along the south edge of Roseburn Park.

-South and East: the main bank of turnstiles off Roseburn Street.
+The main bank of turnstiles off Roseburn Street.

-West: the turnstiles behind the west stand are used primarily by car park and hospitality patrons, but can be accessed from Baird Drive and Roseburn Street.
+The turnstiles behind the west stand are used primarily by car park and hospitality patrons, but can be accessed from Baird Drive and Roseburn Street.

 When do the turnstiles open?

-When does it open and close?
+When does car park open and close?

 Can I park overnight?